rachel170/tp/docs/DeveloperGuide.md

 ##### 2 possible designs for Adding Deck

-* **Alternative 1 (current choice):** Contain a reference to list of deck names and its associated attributes.
+* **Alternative 1 (current choice):** Contain a list of deck names and uses it to search up relevant flashcards.
   * Pros: Easy to implement.
+Suitable at this current stage because there is at most 4 cards shown at any point in time on screen.
+Over-optimisation is unnecessary.
   * Cons: May have performance issues if trying to find a large number cards contained by the deck.

 * **Alternative 2:** Store Flashcards within deck.